-All registered voters who would like to vote by mail in Indiana for the 2022 Primary Election must complete an application by Thursday, April 21.
-You can apply online, or download the application at The Secretary of State’s Voters website.
-You must re-apply for an absentee ballot for each election.
+All registered voters who would like to vote by mail in Indiana for the 2022 General Election must complete an application by Thursday, October 27.
+You can apply online or download the application at the Secretary of State’s website at Indianavoters.in.gov.
+You must reapply for an absentee ballot for each election.

-Alternatively, you can drop off your mail-in ballot in person to the Marion County Election Board office at 200 E. Washington St., Indianapolis, IN 46204 and the Election Service Center, 3737 E. Washington St., Indianapolis, IN 46219 now through Election Day.
+Alternatively, you can drop off your mail-in ballot in person to the Election Board office at the City-County Building (W-144), 200 E. Washington St., Indianapolis, IN 46204, and the Election Service Center, 3737 E. Washington St., Indianapolis, IN 46201, now through Election Day.
 You can also drop off your completed ballot at these Early Voting locations on the following dates:

-Where to Drop off Your Absentee Ballot From April 5 to May 2:
+Where to Drop off Your Absentee Ballot from October 12 to November 7:

-Where to Drop off Your Absentee Ballot From April 23 to May 1:
+Where to Drop off Your Absentee Ballot from October 29 to November 6:

-Haven’t received your absentee ballot that you requested more than two weeks ago?
+Haven’t received your absentee ballot you requested more than two weeks ago?

 Listed below are instructions to help you apply for your mail-in ballot online or on paper, and to be sure your ballot is correctly completed, signed, and returned in time to be counted.